ApostolisPat/FacebookClone/README.md

 ## Project Structure

 The project consists of the following files:
-- `index.html`: The main HTML file that contains the structure of the web page.
+- `index.html`: The main HTML file that contains the structure of the home page.
+- `profile.html`: The Profile HTML file that contains the structure of the profile page.
 - `styles.css`: The CSS file that styles the HTML elements to resemble Facebook's design.
 - `script.js`: The JavaScript file that adds any necessary frontend behavior.

 ## Getting Started

 To view the project, simply open the `index.html` file in your web browser.
-Ensure that the `styles.css` and `script.js` files are in the same directory as the `index.html` file.
+Ensure that the `styles.css`, `script.js` and `profile.html` files are in the same directory as the `index.html` file.

 ## Features